openai/tiktoken/README.md

 Then simply `pip install ./my_tiktoken_extension` and you should be able to use your custom encodings!
 Make sure **not** to use an editable install.

+**Hosting your own encodings for enterprise usage.**

+For most use cases, the default public OpenAI encodings are enabled by default and no changes are needed.
+However, for organizations operating in an enterprise setting, existing network configurations may necessitate hosting encodings internally.

+To change the host which is serving encodings files for populating the plugin modules, simply set the `ENCODINGS_HOST` environmental variable.
+The default is the public OpenAI hosted file server.
+Enterprises hosting their own encodings can see which encodings and files are supported and the routing involved by viewing the [source directly](./tiktoken_ext/openai_public.py).